 Limit exposure to cancer-causing chemicals

 Changing the way certain grains are stored in tropical and subtropical countries could reduce exposure to cancer-causing substances such as aflatoxins.
-Many developed countries already have regulations to prevent and monitor grain contamination.
+Many countries already have regulations to prevent and monitor grain contamination.

 Treat diseases that increase liver cancer risk

 Centers for Disease Control and Prevention.
-Hepatitis B Information: Frequently Asked Questions for the Public.
-2023.
-Accessed at https://www.cdc.gov/hepatitis/hbv/bfaq.htm on March 21, 2023.
+Hepatitis B Basics.
+2024.
+Accessed at https://www.cdc.gov/hepatitis-b/about/ on September 19, 2024.

 Centers for Disease Control and Prevention.
-Hepatitis C Questions and Answers for the Public.
-2020.
-Accessed at https://www.cdc.gov/hepatitis/hcv/cfaq.htm on March 21, 2023.
+Hepatitis C Basics.
+2024.
+Accessed at https://www.cdc.gov/hepatitis-c/about/ on September 19, 2024.

 National Cancer Institute.
 Physician Data Query (PDQ).
-Adult Primary Liver Cancer Treatment.
-Accessed at https://www.cancer.gov/types/liver/hp/adult-liver-treatment-pdq on March 12, 2019.
+Liver cancer screening.
+2024.
+Accessed at https://www.cancer.gov/types/liver/what-is-liver-cancer/screening on September 19, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.